Dragonclaw101/Code201Final/README.md

     - Choose their character name
     - Reset when complete
     - To be able to go back one decison
+    - Images for characters
-    - Extras: Images for characters, sound, and multiple starting settings
+    - Extras: Sound and multiple starting settings

     ## Requirements